Glyphack/Glyphack/content/posts/write-software-documentation.md

 **Be Careful with Nesting**
 When newcomers open the documentation, they should locate all the required information they need to work on the project.
 This means in your top-level page you should have all the topics you want to explain visible there as links or sub-pages.
 As an example of a good technical documentation checkout [CockroachDB documents](https://wiki.crdb.io/wiki/spaces/CRDB/overview), There are all the things from introduction to deploying the project listed on the first page with only 1 level nesting.
+My personal suggestion about this is choose a topic and write all the relevant information to that topic in the page. if a sub topic grows over time you can create a sub-page for it later.

 **Make it like a story**
-It should make sense to read and continue to the next topics.
+It should be easy to follow your documents from beginning to the end.
 Make sure the topics are in the right order.
 Keep similar topics in different contexts separate, e.g. keep end-user documents separate from system specification documents but link them because the developer needs to know about the user when writing docs.
 This means all the journey from finding the repo to clone to deploying a feature can be found inside technical docs.

 **Make Documentation Writing an Ongoing process**